 * Glazing contractor: Mission Glass; Tumwater, Washington; https://mission-glass.com

 * Glazing systems – manufacturer: Wausau Window and Wall Systems; Wausau, Wisconsin; http://www.wausauwindow.com

-* Historic photo (image 2): http://www.loc.gov/pictures/item/wa0170.photos.168791p; from the Historic American Buildings Survey, Historic American Engineering Record or Historic American Landscapes Survey.
+* Historic photo: http://www.loc.gov/pictures/item/wa0170.photos.168791p; from the Historic American Buildings Survey, Historic American Engineering Record or Historic American Landscapes Survey.
 These are programs of the National Park Service established for the purpose of documenting historic places.

-Wausau and its staff are members of the American Architectural Manufacturers Association (AAMA), the American Institute of Architects (AIA), the APPA – Leadership in Educational Facilities, the Construction Specifications Institute (CSI), Glass Association of North America (GANA), the National Fenestration Ratings Council (NFRC) and the U.S. Green Building Council (USGBC).
+Wausau and its staff are members of the American Architectural Manufacturers Association (AAMA), the American Institute of Architects (AIA), the Construction Specifications Institute (CSI), the National Glass Association/Glass Association of North America (NGA/GANA), the National Fenestration Ratings Council (NFRC) and the U.S. Green Building Council (USGBC).